Nathan Rabin: Personal life

 Rabin is Jewish.
 He is married to Atlanta native Danya Maloon; they have two sons together.
 He lives in Marietta, Georgia with his family.

 In a 2009 AV Club article about the 1996 baseball comedy film Ed, Rabin described himself as "a longtime Chicago White Sox super-fan", although in a 2021 blog post he confessed to having lost interest in following sports since his adolescence.
+In 2024, he announced that he had recently been diagnosed with autism, moderate ADHD and bipolar II disorder.